 Pros

-• Affordable: Zettle has no monthly fees and competitive transaction fees, making it a cost-effective option for restaurants of all sizes.
+• Affordable: Zettle offers no monthly fees and competitive transaction rates.

-• Comprehensive features: Zettle offers a wide range of features for restaurants, including table management, online ordering, and inventory tracking.
+• Comprehensive: Includes table management, online ordering, and inventory tracking.

 Cons